yeehaa123/presentation-moonconf/slides.md

 In practice, however, layered architectures often end up like this Escher print.
 This is due to the fact that the theoretically, clearly defined layers of such an architecture can easily get mixed up.

-(and yes, I'm looking at you Ruby on Rails)
+(and yes, I mean you Ruby on Rails)

+To quote Jean Paul Boodhoo:

 "Unfortunately, people using layered architectures can often run into a scenario where they introduce an unnecessary amount of coupling between layers of their application."

-As a result of this tight coupling, layered architectures are often hard to scale, reuse, or refactor.
+As a result of this tight coupling, layered architectures are often hard to scale, reuse, and refactor.

 -->